atsyplenkov/wbw/README.md

 ## Basic workflow

-The `wbw` R package introduces two new S7 classes, `WbwRaster` and `WbwVector` which serves as a bridge between Python and R.
+The `wbw` R package introduces two new S7 classes, `WhiteboxRaster` and `WhiteboxVector` which serves as a bridge between Python and R.

 ``` r
 library(wbw)